Raging wildfire forces evacuation of major US tourist spot

 On Monday it was roaring towards South Lake Tahoe, the main resort town in the popular holiday area that straddles the California and Nevada border.

 "The firefighting conditions, the fuels, are historic," said Cal Fire Incident Commander Jeff Veik, according to the San Francisco Chronicle.
 "We will put this fire out.
-(But) it's not going to be today."
+It's not going to be today."

-The western United States is burning at an alarming rate, with over 2,700 square miles blackened by late August in California alone -- more than double the area consumed by this time in an average year.
+The western United States is burning at an alarming rate, with over 2,700 square miles blackened by late August -- more than double the area consumed by this time in an average year.